 3. Pull out that appliance you haven’t used much.
 Got a slow cooker, pressure cooker, rice cooker, blender, or food processor that you never use?
 Pull it out and give it a whirl!
 Search for simple recipes that use that appliance.
 Who knows, you may find that you have a new favorite appliance, a new favorite recipe, or both!

 4. Sharpen your knives.
 Sharp knives are essential for efficient and safe cooking.
-If you don’t have a sharpener, call your local hardware or craft store and find out if they have a knife sharpening event coming up (or you can buy this one which I love*).
+If you don’t have a sharpener, call your local hardware or craft store and find out if they have a knife sharpening event coming up (or you can buy this one (paid link)which I love*).
 Once you start prepping meals with those nice sharp knives, you won’t believe the difference!

 5. Experiment with one-pot meals.
 One pot meals are awesome because they are usually simple, quick, and there are fewer dishes to do at the end!
 The possibilities are endless: pastas, soups, stews, casseroles, so much to try!